AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ExternalInterfaceTypeExtensions/RelatedInternalElementsWithRoleReference.md

 ExternalInterfaceTypeExtensions.RelatedInternalElementsWithRoleReference Method
 ===============================================================================
-AutomationML 2.1 APIGets the related InternalElements of the specified ExternalInterface connected with InternalLinks, which have a role reference to the provided *roleClassPath*.
+Gets the related InternalElements of the specified ExternalInterface connected with InternalLinks, which have a role reference to the provided *roleClassPath*.
 Inheritance is considered here.
 Either the [AInterface][1] or the [BInterface][2] of the InternalLink is equal to the specified ExternalInterface.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)